 Sidewalk Snow Clearing Service Levels in Niagara Falls

-The City of Niagara Falls would like to better understand the needs and opinions of residents related to sidewalk snow clearing during the winter months.
+The City of Niagara Falls engaged the public to better understand residents' needs and opinions regarding sidewalk snow clearing during the winter months.

 Background